cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/unveiling-paired-samples-analysis-a-comprehensive-guide.md

 [unraveling-cross-sectional-studies-with-microbiomestat.md](../cross-sectional-study-design/unraveling-cross-sectional-studies-with-microbiomestat.md)
 {% endcontent-ref %}

+Due to the constraints of development progress, our current group.var, strata.var, adj.vars are all assumed to have temporal consistency.
+That is, for the same subject, these states do not change over time.
+If there are functions applicable to time-varying properties in the tutorial, we will specifically mark them out.

 For users wishing to apply our tutorial to their own datasets, please see the following guide.

 {% content-ref url="../setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/" %}